The Best Way to Review a Resume

 - the other most important factors that you will consider in candidate selection.

+You now have distilled the job information into a list you can use to write ads, post jobs online, or highlight on your recruiting website.
 This list is the essence of the candidate you seek to fill your open job.

 This candidate profile is a list of key experiences, skills, traits, and education and is essential for reviewing resumes.
 It forces discipline into the resume review process and gives you valuable criteria to use in resume review, and later, in candidate comparison.
 The list also serves as the basis for the job interview questions you will use in screening and in-person interviews with candidates for your job.